-Metals, plastics, and composites are some of the engineering materials you can choose from for your parts production when using computer numerical control (CNC) machining.
+Metals, plastics, and composites are some of the engineering materials you can choose from for your parts production when using computer numerical control CNC machining metal.
 However, metals are the most widely utilized CNC engineering material across numerous industries.

 In this article, we’ll highlight the CNC metal process, different metal machining operations, and typical metals suitable for CNC machining.
 Do read on.

-In metal production, CNC machines and machining play a variety of roles.
+In metal production, CNC machining metal and machining play a variety of roles.
 More precisely, they are employed to carry out several essential tasks, such as:

 Metal Prototyping